Information about housing policies and procedures for students and parents?

 transition; one of these resources is your Resident Assistant (RA), who serves as a peer counselor and resource person, she/he will be available to you and your roommate(s) as you negotiate differences and learn how to live together.
 It is important that you think about your priorities and how you might accommodate your needs and those of your roommate(s) in a new environment.
 We have developed policies and procedures to assist with the transitions into living in a community of learners in the Residence Hall Handbook which can be found at: http://www.howard.edu/residencelife/handbook.htm

 assistant and Resident Hall Manager who will then

 explain the process for applying as well as the

 expectations of the job.
 R.A. applications are

-made available, early Febuary each year on the Residence Life
+made available, early February each year on the Residence Life

 What is the cost of each room type in the residence halls?

 What is the Room Selection and Verification plan (RSVP)?

 The Room Selection and Verification Plan (RSVP) is a system designed